 Global variables in JavaScript can be accessed within functions through the scope chain mechanism.
 The JavaScript engine searches for variables starting from the local scope and continues up the chain until it finds the variable in the global scope.
 However, it is recommended to minimize the use of global variables for better code organization and maintainability.

-Other recent questions and answers regarding EITC/WD/JSF JavaScript Fundamentals:
+Other recent questions and answers regarding Examination review:

-- What is the purpose of the return statement in a JavaScript function and how does it affect the function's execution?
+- What is shadowing in JavaScript and how does it affect variable access?